theoohoho/Blockhcain-web3-Practice/web3_note.md

 * `web3.eth.getCode(address [,defaultBlock][,callback])`
     * get the code at specific address
 * `web3.eth.getBlock(blockHash or blockNumber[,returnTxObject][,callback])`
-    * return a Block matching the block number or block hash
+    * return a Block matching the block number or block hasNh
     * `returnTxObject` is boolean ( default is `false`) that decide contain all Tx object, if `false` only contain Tx hash.
 * `web3.eth.getBlockTransactionCount(blockHash or blockNumber [,callback])`
     * return num of tx in given block